Image Database and

 online.

-metadata and make them searchable online.
+embedded with IPTC Core, or legacy IPTC metadata and make them searchable

 - Lightboxphoto is